As you haul your boat out of storage you may want to get the gelcoat shining once again.

-Light gel coat oxidation?
-Best to use the least aggressive method if possible to prolong the life of gelcoat Clean with 3M Marine Boat Soap and buff with the 3M Imperial Compound.
-Avoid direct sunlight and room temperature is best.
-Use a tape, like 3M 471 available in different lengths.
+If your boat has light gelcoat oxidation use the least aggressive method, if possible, to prolong the life of gelcoat.
+We recommend cleaning with marine boat soap and buffing with the 3M Imperial Compound.
+Avoid direct sunlight and room temperature is best for application.

-Step 1: Boats that need more aggressive cleaning just wash surface and remove loose contaminants: Use a non-abrasive light detergent to remove all surface dirt and all previously applied coatings, 3M Marine Boat Soap or Marine Clean are ideal.
+Step 1: Clean the surface.
+For boats that need a more aggressive cleaning just wash the surface and remove any loose contaminants.
+You can use a non-abrasive light detergent (marine boat soap) to remove all surface dirt and all previously applied coatings.

-Sometimes you need something stronger to remove surface rust, oil, tar, algae discoloration, black streaks caused from water runoff, exhaust and waterline scum or other stains before waxing or you’ll seal in the stain.
-Usually you will need an acid-based stain remover like Hammerhead Hull Cleaner or Hull Cleaner, Extra Strong by Tip Top Teak (test in an inconspicuous area first) using gloves.
+If you need something stronger to remove surface rust, oil, tar, algae discoloration, black streaks caused from water runoff, exhaust and waterline scum, or other stains we recommend using an acid-based stain remover like Hammerhead Hull Cleaner.
+It is important to completely remove all stains before waxing, or you’ll seal in the stain.

-Step 2: If your boat is a bit more oxidized a rubbing compound (liquid abrasive which “sands” your hull) is needed but do so carefully as you can rub through the gelcoat.
+Step 2: Select your compound.
+If your boat is a bit more oxidized a rubbing compound (liquid abrasive which “sands” your hull) is needed, but do so carefully as you can run through the gelcoat.
 The more faded your hull the more compounding you’ll need.
-The 3M Imperial Compound, usually applied with a polisher if possible and compatible 3M pads, like the white 100% wool pad, is recommended by 3M.
+The 3M Imperial Compound usually applied with a polisher if possible and compatible 3M pads, like the white 100% wool pad, recommended by 3M.
 Keep product off bottom paint, if applicable, by taping off as it can spatter.
-If the compound isn’t strong enough for your level of oxidation and scratches then you may need to “pretreat” with a 1200 (or 800) grit as needed prior to the compound.
+If the compound isn’t strong enough for your level of oxidation and scratches, then you may need to “pretreat” with a 1200 (or 800) grit as needed prior to the compound.

-Step 3: 3M Finesse-It II, more aggressive, or the 3M Perfect-It Machine Polish, brightest finish, will help provide a nice finish to the gelcoat after compounding and bring it to a gloss.
+Step 3: Polish the surface.
+We offer the 3M Finesse-It II (more aggressive), or the 3M Perfect-It Machine Polish (brightest finish), to help provide a nice finish to the gelcoat after compounding and bring it to a gloss.
 Apply with the yellow pad by 3M.